Fate supports two types of collections: [LIST], which are basic, unordered

 Only keep in the collection reference the elements with indexes equal or

-and strictly lower than [end_before]
+greater than [start_at] and strictly lower than [end_before].

 (list:sort!
 [LAMBDA INT (X X)] [X LIST REFERENCE])